 Arab rebels assassinated a British politician in 1937 in protest of the Peel Report on Partitioning Palestine and the British arrested all members of the Arab Higher Council including al-Husayni.

 al-Husayni fled to Syria + Iraq, supported the pro-Axis revolt in 1936 and then fled to Berlin in 1941.
 He met with Hitler and Himmler.
 Contrary to the claims of Netanyahu and others, al-Husayni did not instigate the Final Solution, which was already conceived.
-Remember al-Husayni was a refuge, a man on the run from the British, he wasn’t calling the shots.
+Remember al-Husayni was a fugitive, a man on the run from the British, he wasn’t calling the shots.

 al-Husayni toured the Trebbin nazi camp2.
 He made several radio addresses to Muslims, encouraged the killing of Jews and Allied forces, and mobilised anti-Jewish and pro-German support amongst Muslims. al-Husayni wrote several European leaders and urged them to bar Jewish immigration into their countries.

 In 1943 Himmer praised al-Husayni and the battle of freedom-seeking Arabs against the Jewish invaders.3

 The British granted Jordan independence in 1946 and announced the end of the Palestinian Mandate would happen in May, 1948.
 They no longer had a interest in trying to manage the tribalism and civil warring between guerrilla fighting forces vying for nationalist agendas projected onto land.
 They and the UN recommend separate Arab and Jewish states.